Record-breaking 2012 renews climate debate [Dayton Daily News, Ohio]

 -- One large wildfire.

-Citing findings from international insurance giant MunichRe, the council said that from 1980 through 2011, the frequency of weather-related extreme events in North America nearly quintupled, rising more rapidly than anywhere else in the world.
+Citing findings from international insurance giant MunichRe, the council said that from 1980 through 2011, the frequency of weather-related extreme events in

 The council said the record-breaking is another indication of man-made climate change at work, moving at a pace that strains efforts at recovery.